 You might have to install and configure

-mutt to be able to send e-mails with attachements.
+mutt to be able to send e-mails with attachments.
 This tutorial shows how to do that.

 Store the file somewhere, execute